JN-Chen/putty-with-timestamp/README.md

 # putty-with-timestamp
-record timestamp in putty log
+> record timestamp in putty log this is work for linux not for windows yet.
+- configure
+- make
+- run ./putty